Polar fleece

+PolarFleece is a trademark registered by Malden Mills (now Polartec, LLC) with the United States Patent and Trademark Office on October 6, 1981.
+Malden Mills developed polar fleece in 1979.

 Uses

 Polar fleece is used in jackets, hats, sweaters, sweatpants, cloth diapers (nappies), gym clothes, hoodies, pajamas, blankets, and high-performance outdoor clothing.
 The produced fleece can be used to create clothes that are very light, soft, and easy to wash.
 Polar fleece can stretch more easily in one direction than in others.

 History

-Polar fleece originated in Massachusetts in 1979 when Malden Mills (now Polartec LLC), and Patagonia developed Synchilla (synthetic chinchilla).
+Polar fleece originated in Massachusetts in 1979 when Malden Mills and Patagonia developed Synchilla (synthetic chinchilla).
 It was a new, light, strong pile fabric meant to mimic, and in some ways surpass, wool.
 Malden Mills CEO Aaron Feuerstein intentionally declined to patent polar fleece, allowing the material to be produced cheaply and widely by many vendors, leading to the material's quick and wide acceptance.
 Malden Mills registered PolarFleece as a trademark with the United States Patent and Trademark Office on October 6, 1981.

 Characteristics

+Variants

 A lightweight, warm and soft fabric, fleece has some of wool's good qualities.
-Fleece is categorised by weight – in gsm, or grams per square metre.
-Polar fleece garments traditionally come in different thicknesses: micro, 100, 200, and 300, with 300 being the thickest.
+Polar fleece garments are traditionally available in the micro, 100, 200, and 300 variants, where the numbers represent the fleece's weight in grams per square meter (gsm).
+The heavier fleece are warmer.

+Fleece can range from being high loft to tightly knit.
+High loft fleece is warmer because it traps tiny air pockets which holds body heat.
+Traditionally, polar fleece always had a two-sided pile (i.e., they were fluffy on both sides), but now clothes are often advertised as polar fleece even if they lack a two-sided pile.
+High pile fleece (which have a higher loft), will eventually lose some loft by becoming matted over time.
+High pile fleece are also more prone to collecting dirt than low pile fleece.

-It is hydrophobic, holding less than 1% of its weight in water.
-It retains much of its insulating quality even when wet.
-It is machine washable and dries quickly.
-It is a good alternative to wool for those who are allergic or sensitive to wool.
-It can also be made out of recycled polyethylene terephthalate (PET) bottles, or even recycled fleece.
+Fleece can also be made out of recycled polyethylene terephthalate (PET) bottles, or even recycled fleece.